kaisha2004/Dates-Shouldnt-Suck/README.md

-# Dating Shouldn't Suck
+# Dates Shouldn't Suck

 ![https://i.imgflip.com/ldmhi.jpg](https://i.imgflip.com/ldmhi.jpg)

 ## Overview

-_**Dating Shouldn't Suck** is an app that helps singles add spice to their dating lives and avoid the monotonous dinner or drink at a bar.
-Dating Shouldn't Suck (DSS) is a full stack application where users have full CRUD capabilities to share their favorite date ideas along with personal reviews.
+_**Dates Shouldn't Suck** is an app that helps singles (or even couples lol) add spice to their dating lives and avoid the monotonous dinner or drink at a bar.
+Dating Shouldn't Suck (DSS) is a full stack application where users have CRUD capabilities to share their favorite date ideas along with personal reviews.
 Its the Yelp of Dating!
-Let's face it, dating in today's world is hard and overwhelming but, here at DSS, we believe it doesn't have to suck!_
+Let's face it, dating in today's world is hard and overwhelming but, here at DSS, we believe they don't have to suck!_

 <br>

 ## MVP

-_The **Dating Shouldn't Suck** MVP will have a backend server built with Ruby on Rails exposing RESTful JSON endpoints.
+_The **Dates Shouldn't Suck** MVP will have a backend server built with Ruby on Rails exposing RESTful JSON endpoints.
 The server will include a database which consists of (3) tables, defined models, and full CRUD between non-user tables.
 In addition, the app will have a full CRUD functioning, interactive React front end.
 The front end will render data from back end APU and utilize client side routing through (8) components.
 Lastly, the front end will showcase impressive CSS styling, use of Flexbox, and responsive design on both desktop and mobile devices.
 The MVP will be delivered within the week timeframe alotted and deployed on Netlify (front end) and Heroku (back end).._

 <br>